SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 ### **Unlearning a Channel and Device**

 You can unlearn a channel and device by pressing Shift + Learn while in the channel submenu's.

+If you unlearn all MIDI Follow channels, MIDI Follow Mode will be disabled.
+If you unlearn the MIDI Feedback channel, MIDI Feedback will be disabled.

 ### **Notes:**
 Notes received on the master MIDI channel will play the instrument in the active clip (e.g. a synth, MIDI clip, cv clip, or all kit rows).